 Objectives: This activity highlights the statistical thinking mindset, where we observe several ways to quantitatively summarize data and then draw justified, qualitative conclusions about a population.
 I don't expect you to have already mastered the skills and techniques used in this activity-we will continue to practice and develop them throughout the semester.

 Assignment You will be randomly assorted into groups of 3 or 4.
-Once you are in your breakout room, introduce yourselves and work together to answer the following questions.
-Write your answers on your group's shared google doc (link will be posted in your Slack classroom channel).
+Once you are in your group, introduce yourselves and work together to answer the following questions.
+Write your answers on a chalkboard around the classroom.